clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 id2country = {id: taster for id, taster in enumerate(table['country'].unique())}
 ```

-Compiling a dataset that has only the above values and uses 'points' as lables
+Compiling a dataset that has only the above values and uses 'points' as labels

 ```python